Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: In-depth Investigations on DRO

-To assess the conservativeness of worst-case distributions~\eqref{eqn:worst-case}, we compare the optimal in-distribution accuracy~\eqref{eq:optimal-f} on real distribution shifts (target domains) vs. worst-case distributions posited by DRO methods.
+To assess the \twy{hardness of learning} on worst-case distributions~\eqref{eqn:worst-case}, we compare the optimal in-distribution accuracy~\eqref{eq:optimal-f} on our \twy{semi-synthetic} distribution shifts (target domains) vs. worst-case distributions posited by DRO methods.
 We focus on divergence-based DRO methods, including KL-DRO, $\chi^2$-DRO, and TV-DRO.
 Our empirical investigation utilizes the \texttt{ACS Income} dataset (Setting 1), with California (CA) serving as the source domain and the other 50 states as target domains.
 We evaluate a wide range of model classes $\mathcal{F}$, including SVM, LR, NN, RF, LGBM, and XGB.
 In \Cref{tab:optimal-iid}, for each model class, we report the optimal in-distribution accuracy for the worst-case distributions obtained by DRO~\eqref{eqn:worst-case}, alongside that for the source and all available target domains.
-For target domains, we report the median (50\%), 25\%, and minimum (0\%) quantiles of the optimal in-distribution accuracy across the 50 target domains.
-We observe that worst-case distributions are significantly more challenging compared to both the source and a broad range of target domains (50 in total). \ljs{Since these worst-case distributions are harder to learn from, achieving good out-of-distribution performance in practice necessitates selecting a very small radius \(\epsilon\).
-For instance, in Setting 1 of \Cref{fig:one-to-all}, the best \(\epsilon\) values are \(3e^{-3}\) for KL-DRO and \(1e^{-4}\) for TV-DRO.
-As a result, DRO behaves similarly to ERM methods, leading to only limited improvements.} \paragraph{Misalignment exists between worst-case distributions and target domains.} We further illustrate how the worst-case distribution $\what{P}^\star$ (mis)aligns with the actual 50 target domains $\Qscr_{50} = \{\what{Q}_t, t \in [50]\}$.
-For each target domain $\what{Q}_t\in \Qscr_{50}$, we propose to calculate the \emph{transfer accuracy} from $\what{P}^\star$ to $\what{Q}_t$, which is defined as: A higher transfer accuracy indicates a better alignment between $\what{P}^\star$ and $\what{Q}_t$.
+For target domains, we report the median (50\%), 25\%, and minimum (0\%) quantiles of the optimal in-distribution accuracy across the 50 target domains. \twy{We observe that worst-case distributions are significantly more challenging to fit compared to both the source and a broad range of 50 target domains.
+This finding reveals a critical insight: for commonly used moderate radii, the worst-case distributions DRO methods construct are intrinsically harder to fit than the actual distributions we observe in practice.} \ljs{Since these worst-case distributions are harder to fit, achieving good out-of-distribution performance in practice necessitates selecting a very small radius \(\epsilon\). \wty{For instance, in Setting 1 of \Cref{fig:one-to-all}, the best \(\epsilon\) values are \(1e^{-1}\) for KL-DRO and \(1e^{-2}\) for TV-DRO.} As a result, DRO behaves similarly to ERM methods, leading to only limited improvements.} \paragraph{Misalignment exists between worst-case distributions and target domains.} We further illustrate how the worst-case distribution $\what{P}^\star$ (mis)aligns with the actual 50 target domains $\Qscr_{50} = \{\what{Q}_t, t \in [50]\}$.
+For each target domain $\what{Q}_t\in \Qscr_{50}$, we propose to calculate the \emph{transfer accuracy} from $\what{P}^\star$ to $\what{Q}_t$, which is defined as: A higher transfer accuracy indicates a better alignment between $\what{P}^\star$ and $\what{Q}_t$. \wty{Note that the transfer accuracy is different from the accuracy of the corresponding linear DRO model on the target domain since we select a powerful model class $\Fscr(\neq \Fscr_{\text{lin}})$ in~\eqref{eq:transfer-acc}.}

 We focus on Setting 1, where we use the \texttt{ACS Income} dataset and select CA as the source domain.
 We take KL-DRO and Wasserstein-DRO (both based on SVM) as illustrative examples.
 We vary the radius $\epsilon$ of the ambiguity set of DRO ($\epsilon \in \{0.05, 0.1, 0.2\}$ for KL-DRO and $\epsilon \in \{0.001, 0.005, 0.01\}$ for Wasserstein-DRO), and obtain the corresponding worst-case distributions $\what{P}^\star$.
 Then for each of the 50 target domains ($\what{Q}_t\in\Qscr_{50}$), we calculate the transfer accuracy from the training distribution $\what{P}$ and from the worst-case distribution $\what{P}^\star$, denoted by $\{\text{TAcc}(\what{P},\what{Q}_t)\}_{t\in[50]}$ and $\{\text{TAcc}(\what{P}^\star,\what{Q}_t)\}_{t\in[50]}$.